-" We have generated strong annual growth in Incentive Eligible and Incentive Generating AUM
+We have generated strong annual growth in Incentive Eligible and Incentive Generating AUM

-• Net accrued performance income has increased at an ~29% CAGR since 2018

-• \$82 billion of IEAUM is uninvested
+- Net accrued performance income has increased at an ~24% CAGR since Q3-19 - \$88 billion of IEAUM is uninvested

-There can be no guarantee that Ares can or will sustain such growth.
+Note: Past performance is not indicative of future results There can be no guarantee that Ares can or will sustain such growth.
+Please refer to the endnotes for additional important information.